Kenesaw Mountain Landis: Cracking down on gambling

 Two other player gambling affairs marked Landis's early years as commissioner.
 In 1922, Giants pitcher Phil Douglas, embittered at McGraw for disciplining him for heavy drinking, wrote a letter to Cardinals outfielder Leslie Mann, suggesting that he would take a bribe to ensure the Giants did not win the pennant.
 Although Mann had been a friend, the outfielder neither smoked nor drank and had long been associated with the YMCA movement; according to baseball historian Lee Allen, Douglas might as well have sent the letter to Landis himself.
 Mann immediately turned over the letter to his manager, Branch Rickey, who ordered Mann to contact Landis at once.
 The Giants placed Douglas on the ineligible list, an action backed by Landis after meeting with the pitcher.
 On September 27, 1924, Giants outfielder Jimmy O'Connell offered Phillies shortstop Heinie Sand $500 if Sand didn't "bear down too hard against us today".
-Sand was initially inclined to let the matter pass, but recalling the fate of Weaver and other Black Sox players, told his manager, Art Fletcher.
+Sand was initially inclined to let the matter pass, but recalling the fate of Weaver and other Black Sox players, told Art Fletcher, his manager.
 Fletcher met with Heydler, who contacted Landis.
 O'Connell did not deny the bribe attempt, and was placed on the ineligible list.

 In total, Landis banned eighteen players from the game.
 Landis biographer Pietrusza details the effect of Landis's stand against gambling:

 Before 1920 if one player approached another player to throw a contest, there was a very good chance he would not be informed upon.
 Now, there was an excellent chance he would be turned in.
 No honest player wanted to meet the same fate as Buck Weaver ...
 Without the forbidding example of Buck Weaver to haunt them, it is unlikely Mann and Sand would have snitched on their fellow players.
 After Landis' unforgiving treatment of the popular and basically honest Weaver they dared not to.
 And once prospectively crooked players knew that honest players would no longer shield them, the scandals stopped.

 Ruth-Meusel barnstorming incident

 At the time of Landis's appointment as commissioner, it was common for professional baseball players to supplement their pay by participating in postseason "barnstorming" tours, playing on teams which would visit smaller cities and towns to play games for which admission would be charged.
 Since 1911, however, players on the two World Series teams had been barred from barnstorming.
-The rule had been leniently enforced—in 1916, several members of the champion Red Sox, including pitcher George Herman "Babe" Ruth had barnstormed and had been fined a token $100 each by the National Commission.
+The rule had been leniently enforced—in 1916, several members of the champion Red Sox, including pitcher George Herman "Babe" Ruth, had barnstormed and had been fined a token $100 each by the National Commission.